 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your AC equipment was made before January 2010, you have a few options:

 1) Purchase an upgraded, more environmentally-friendly system, which requires the approved air conditioner refrigerant.

 2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
 Understand, though, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!